-ONE of the rarest church organs in Scotland has been restored at a cost of £80,000 and returned to the congregation who helped raise funds to
+ONE of the rarest church organs in Scotland has been restored at a cost of £80,000 and returned to the congregation who helped raise funds to repair it.

 The organ, installed at Stenhouse and Carron parish church in the Stirlingshire village of Stenhousemuir in 1902, had been out of commission for more than a year to allow specialists time to dismantle and reconstruct the thousands of pipes, bellows and motors that make up the instrument.

 The congregation raised £10,000 towards the cost of having the Grade One listed organ restored rather than have it replaced with an electronic version.

 The organ was made by James Jepson Binns, of the Bramley Organ Works, Leeds, and gifted to the church in 1902 by Robert Dobbie, an iron founder and one of the original trustees of the church.